lasombra7/weekly-meal-planner/README.md

 # Weekly Meal Planner

-A Python + SQL based project that automatically generates balanced weekly meal plans according to nutritional goals and personal preferences.
+A Python + MySQL project that automatically generates balanced weekly meal plans based on calorie and protein goals.

----

-## Overview

-This project aims to **help users design healthy and efficient meal plans** for every week.
+It helps users design healthy and efficient meal schedules, combining Python logic and database automation.
-It combines **Python logic** and **MySQL database** to automatically assemble daily menus based on calorie, protein, and fasting goals.

 ---